mukulmajmudar/Ctrl.js/README.md

 ### Composable Architecture

-One of Ctrl.js's advantages is its ability to function as part of a composable frontend architecture.
+Ctrl.js functions as part of a composable frontend architecture.
 Unlike monolithic frameworks that provide opinions on every aspect of application development, Ctrl.js focuses exclusively on component lifecycle management and event handling, allowing you to:

 - Pair it with specialized state management libraries
 - Use dedicated routing solutions